Family / St. Louis escape rooms, bowling alleys, arcades, play spaces, and more that kids will love

 Attractions: Bowling, arcade, and pool

-Named the 2022 Family Favorite Bowling Alley in St. Louis Magazine’s Family Favorites, your family can enjoy regular and cosmic bowling, pool, arcade games, and darts at this Richmond Heights spot.
+Once named the Family Favorite Bowling Alley in St. Louis Magazine’s Family Favorites, your family can enjoy regular and cosmic bowling, pool, arcade games, and darts at this Richmond Heights spot.
 Bumpers and assist ramps are available for groups with kids or those with special needs.
 Check the website for specials, like Sunday Family Funday, which includes two hours of bowling, shoe rentals, and one large pizza for $80.
 314-781-0282.
 7960 Clayton.